CoPRA: Bridging Cross-domain Pretrained Sequence Models with Complex Structures for Protein-RNA Binding Affinity Prediction: Introduction

 \section{Introduction}

 Protein-RNA interactions are crucial in various biological processes, including gene expression and regulation \cite{corley2020rna}, protein translocation, and the cell cycle \cite{zhou2020circular}.
-Understanding the mechanism of protein-RNA binding is the cornerstone of unraveling complex gene regulatory processes and deciphering the genetic underpinning of diseases, such as neurodegenerative disorders \cite{gebauer2021rna} and kidney disease \cite{seufert2022rna}.
-These insights have led to the advancement of RNA-based therapies and the design of protein inhibitors that specifically target these interactions.
-However, the binding of protein-RNA is highly flexible, some proteins bind with RNA with canonical regions while others bind the RNA via intrinsically disordered regions - protein domains characterized by low sequence complexity and highly variable structures \cite{seufert2022rna}, making it challenging for modeling the binding mechanism.
+Understanding the mechanism of protein-RNA binding is the cornerstone of unraveling complex gene regulatory processes and deciphering the genetic underpinning of diseases, such as neurodegenerative disorders \cite{gebauer2021rna} and kidney disease \cite{seufert2022rna}, leading to the advancement of RNA-based therapies and the design of protein inhibitors that specifically target these interactions.
+However, protein-RNA binding is highly flexible.
+Some proteins bind with RNA through canonical regions while others bind with RNA through intrinsically disordered regions - protein domains characterized by low sequence complexity and highly variable structures \cite{seufert2022rna}, making it challenging to model the mechanism.

-Several computational methods have been proposed for protein-RNA binding affinity prediction, consisting of sequence-based and structure-based methods.
+Several computational methods have been proposed for protein-RNA binding affinity prediction, including sequence-based and structure-based methods.
 The sequence-based approaches process the protein and RNA sequence separately with different sequence encoders \cite{yang2019pnab, pandey_deepnap_2024}, and subsequently model the interactions.
 However, their performance is often limited because the binding affinity is mainly determined by the binding interface structure \cite{deng_predprba_2019}.
 Other recent methods are structure-based \cite{hong_updated_2023, harini2024pred}, focusing on extracting structural features at the binding interface, such as energy and contact distance.
 Based on the extracted features, they developed structure-based machine-learning approaches for affinity prediction.
 However, these methods are highly dependent on feature engineering with limited generalization ability on new samples due to the limited development dataset size.